glowlogix/wp-frontend-profile/README.md

 *	Frontend user profile
 *	Frontend user registration
 *	Frontend user login
+*   User can be register with different roles
 *	User emails
 *	Developer friendly with dozens of actions and filters
 *   Added Login Widget